Learn more about how the Cal Poly Humboldt Library can help

 If you have any questions about equipment, or other aspects of a digital project, we are happy to help!
 Contact us (the Makerspace) at makerspace@humboldt.edu.

-Scarlett 2i2 (3rd Gen) Audio Interface
+Scarlett 2i2 (3rd & 4th Gen) Audio Interfaces

 Line drawing of Scarlett 2i2 with two XLR inputs and headphone monitoring volume control.

-The Scarlett 2i2 (3rd Gen) is the perfect pairing for any analog mic or instrument that you want to connect to your recording software on a computer.
 Plug in a guitar, keyboard, or analog microphone and record straight to your favorite DAW or audio editing software.
 Campus computers have Audacity installed and you can also access GarageBand on Apple computers or Adobe Audition by signing up for an account through Cal Poly Humboldt (campus computers) or installing Adobe Creative Cloud on your personal computer.
+We also recommend BandLab, a browser-based DAW that makes it easy to work on a project from a phone/tablet or any laptop/desktop computer.
 All of these options are free and there are many wonderful digital audio workstations (DAWs) that you can try out with free trials before finding what's right for you.

 Can I check one out now?